College of Liberal Arts & Social Sciences > Academics > Sociology > Student Resources > Graduate Resources > Graduate Advising FAQ

 A thesis requires a three-person committee, which approves a substantial and detailed proposal (usually 10-12 pages), before field work and data collection begin.
 A thesis proposal hearing is required at the start of the project and an oral presentation is required at its completion.

 All students who are completing the thesis must enroll in SOC 500: Thesis Research.
-This is not a course with a meeting time is conducted similar to an independent study.
+This is not a course with a meeting time; it is conducted similarly to an independent study course.
 Enrollment is only by permission of the department chair (see below- How do I sign up for SOC 500: Thesis Research).

 One recent thesis title is: